-Purpose: This program is designed to provide microcomputer education and training required by business and industry.
+PURPOSE: This program is designed to provide microcomputer education and training required by business and industry.
 Specifically, this includes skills necessary to function in today's highly technical and computerized environment.
 Students will use microcomputer application software to develop business applications.

-Occupational Objectives: Information Center Microcomputer Specialist, Microcomputer Training Specialist, Microcomputer Sales, and related microcomputer occupations.
+OCCUPATIONAL OBJECTIVES: Information Center Microcomputer Specialist, Microcomputer Training Specialist, Microcomputer Sales, and related microcomputer occupations.

-Program Notes: Students must attain the grade of "C" or higher in IT courses taken for this certificate.
+ADMISSION REQUIREMENTS: General college curricular admission PROGRAM NOTES: Students must attain the grade of "C" or higher in IT courses taken for this certificate.